luispuerto/luispuerto-net/_pages/resume.md

 ## Profile

-I’m a dynamic and versatile Engineer from Spain with more than 10 years of experience in GIS, remote sensing and data analysis.
-Lately, I have been working on projects involving LiDAR, biomass, coding —specially in R— and trade data.
-I have experience working internationally, with a wide range of technologies and in interdisciplinary teams.
-I’m always interested in learning new skills and I am looking for challenging projects where I can put to use my background and skills.
+I’m a dynamic and versatile Engineer from Spain with more than 15 years of experience on data science and analysis, GIS, and remote sensing.
+Lately, I’ve been working on projects related to LiDAR, biomass, trade data and coding —specially in R. I have experience working internationally, with a wide range of technologies and in interdisciplinary teams.
+I’m always interested in learning new skills and I’m looking for challenging projects where I can put to use my background and skills.

 ## Educational Background